 Sugar

-I’ve used basic granulated white sugar with this recipe, but you can substitute it for brown sugar or other types of sugar if you like (e.g. coconut sugar).
+I've used basic granulated white sugar with this recipe, but you can substitute it for brown sugar or other types of sugar like a coconut sugar, which works with this recipe really well.

 You do need the crunch in the sugar and the melting element, which means that substituting normal sugar for man-made sugars like Splenda doesn't work as well.